ilanazane/ilanazane.github.io/docs/_posts/2022-11-17-DeepAutoencoder.md

 title: "Introduction to Autoencoders"
 date: 2022-11-17
 ---
 This week for my deep learning class we went over autoencoders.
 An autoencoder is a type of neural network that is used to learn different features of unlabeled data.
-The network has two main parts: an encoder function and a decoder function that reproduces a reconstruction.
+The network has two main parts: an encoder function and a decoder function that reproduces a reconstruction. llallalal

 ```python
 from keras.layers import Dense,Conv2D,MaxPooling2D,UpSampling2D